 One expected long-term, indirect effect on wild horses treated with fertility control would be an improvement in their overall health.
 Many treated mares would not experience the biological stress of reproduction, foaling and lactation as frequently as untreated mares, and their better health is expected to be reflected in higher body condition scores.
 After a treated mare returns to fertility, her future foals would be expected to be healthier overall, and would benefit from improved nutritional quality in the mares' milk.
 This is particularly to be expected if there is an improvement in rangeland forage quality at the same time, due to reduced wild horse population size.
-Past application of fertility resumes.
+Past application of fertility control has shown that mares' overall health and body condition can remain improved even after fertility resumes.
 Anecdotal, subjective observations of mares treated with a different immunocontraceptive, PZP, in past gathers showed that many of the treated mares were larger, maintained better body condition, and had larger healthy foals than untreated mares.